 Humber’s Privacy Officer, Alona Burman

-Alona Burman started at Humber River Hospital about a month ago as the manager of privacy and release of information within the Hospital’s health information service department.
+Alona Burman started at Humber River Health about a month ago as the manager of privacy and release of information within the Hospital’s health information service department.

 What are your responsibilities in your role?